Tremont Township, Pennsylvania: Demographics

-Of the 95 households 31.6% had children under the age of 18 living with them, 61.1% were married couples living together, 8.4% had a female householder with no husband present, and 24.2% were non-families.
-16.8% of households were one person and 10.5% were one person aged 65 or older.
+Of the ninety-five households within this township, 31.6% had children who were under the age of eighteen living with them, 61.1% were married couples living together, 8.4% had a female householder with no husband present, and 24.2% were non-families.
+In addition, 16.8% of households were one-person households and 10.5% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.60 and the average family size was 2.86.

-The age distribution was 22.8% under the age of 18, 8.8% from 18 to 24, 26.4% from 25 to 44, 30.4% from 45 to 64, and 11.6% 65 or older.
-The median age was 38 years.
-For every 100 females, there were 108.3 males.
-For every 100 females age 18 and over, there were 96.9 males.
+The age distribution was 22.8% of residents who were under the age of eighteen, 8.8% who were aged eighteen to twenty-four, 26.4% who were aged twenty-five to forty-four, 30.4% who were aged forty-five to sixty-four, and 11.6% who were aged sixty-five or older.
+The median age was thirty-eight years.

+For every one hundred females, there were 108.3 males.
+For every one hundred females who were aged eighteen or older, there were 96.9 males.